Cedar Cove Cottages

 It’s funny how you go through life, and some of the neatest and coolest things are right under your nose and you don’t even know it.

-I’ve fished Big Rideau Lake in eastern Ontario for over 30 years.
+I’ve fished Big Rideau Lake in Eastern Ontario for over 30 years.
 I knew that there was a big property on the south end of the lake because I’d fished in that area many times before, and I always thought that it must have been some sort of private club or fishing camp.
 Little did I know that it was Cedar Cove Cottages.

 big arrow farm

 Cedar Cove Cottages is a division of Box Arrow Farms, which raises thoroughbred racehorses.
-One of the unique things you notice as soon as you pull into this place is the size of the property and all of the beautiful farm that surrounds it.
-You have horses, cattle, and just a magnificent property on the shores of Big Rideau Lake.
+One of the unique things you notice as soon as you pull into this place is the size of the property and all of the beautiful farmland that surrounds it.
+You have horses, cattle, and a magnificent property on the shores of Big Rideau Lake.
 Cedar Cove Cottages has six cottages that they rent by the week.

 big arrow farm horses